 A student may repeat any course (except independent study classes) to improve a grade previously earned at KHHS or another school.
 If the course to be repeated is required for graduation, it should be repeated the next time that the course is offered.
 A KHHS course should not be repeated for credit at another school.
-The new grade and credits earned at KHHS completely replace the old grade and credit in computing grade point average, although the earlier grade remains on the student's transcript.
+The new grade and credits earned at KHHS completely replace the old grade and credit in computing grade point average, although the earlier grade remains on the student's transcript as a No Credit(NC).